DeskDirector/Issues/README.md

 ## How to create a good Bug Report?

-If your bug report i s effective, chances are higher that it will get fixed.
+If your bug report is effective, chances are higher that it will get fixed.
 So fixing a bug depends on how effectively it's reported.

 ### 1) Reproducible: